System Architecture

 • Provides a simple local simulator for quick prototyping.

-2. Usher – Cloud API
+2. Composer Gateway – Cloud API

 • The RESTful interface for submitting jobs, querying status, and retrieving results.